+I am a story collector.
+I choose the word “collector” very purposefully because I don’t create stories from my imagination.
+I collect them from real life.
 My purpose is to share stories that encourage us to linger in spaces of reflection, growth, and well-being.
 There’s so much negative news in the world today, pressing problems that desperately need our attention and care, but I don’t think we can adequately address what’s wrong in the world without bolstering ourselves significantly with what nourishes our spirits.
 This is what motivates every story I create.

 Stories are a two-way street, the listening is just as important as the telling.
 Please feel free to leave comments on my posts because I’d love to hear your stories, too, and I know other readers would, as well.

-To explore more of my stories, you can visit my blog page and archives.
+To explore more of my stories, you can visit my stories page and archives.
 If you’d like to stay up-to-date regularly, you can subscribe by email or follow me on Twitter, Facebook or Instagram via links at the bottom of the page.